news

 biography

-A graduate of the St. Petersburg State Conservatory in 2020, Andrei gained early experience in a wide range of roles at the Conservatory Theatre, including Onegin (Eugene Onegin), Robert (Iolanta), Guglielmo (Così fan tutte), Ferdinand (Betrothal in a Monastery), and Giorgio Germont (La Traviata).
-During this period, he was also a member of the Mariinsky Theatre’s Young Singers Academy, where he expanded his repertoire to include Fiorello (Il barbiere di Siviglia), the Flemish Deputies (Don Carlo), and the title role in Brundibár.
-He also participated actively in chamber music and contemporary opera performances, demonstrating a broad artistic curiosity.
+A graduate of the St. Petersburg State Conservatory (2020), Andrei gained early stage experience at the Conservatory Theatre, performing roles such as Onegin (Eugene Onegin), Robert (Iolanta), and Ferdinand (Betrothal in a Monastery).
+During this period, he was also a member of the Mariinsky Theatre’s Young Singers Academy, where he appeared as Fiorello (Il barbiere di Siviglia), and in the title role of Brundibár.

-As a member of the Opera Studio of the Opéra National du Rhin in the 2022/23 season, Andrei appeared as Don Magnifico (La Cenerentola), Captain and Hermann Augustus (Candide), and the Mandarin (Turandot), earning praise for the depth and versatility of his interpretations.
-In 2023, he performed Enrico in Il campanello at the Opéra de Chambre de Genève, drawing critical acclaim for both vocal and dramatic performance.
+As a member of the Opéra National du Rhin Opera Studio in the 2022/23 season, Andrei performed the roles of Don Magnifico (La Cenerentola), Captain and Hermann Augustus (Candide), and the Mandarin (Turandot), where his work was noted by the French press for its versatility and strong stage characterization.
+In 2023, he performed the role of Enrico in Donizetti’s Il campanello at the Opéra de Chambre de Genève under the baton of Franco Trinca.

 WIENER STAATSOPER